aces/Loris-MRI/docs/01-Introduction.md

-LORIS-MRI allows multiple ways to upload scans, but typically, users upload a compressed (.tgz, .tar.gz, or .zip) DICOM folder via the Imaging Uploader module.
+LORIS-MRI allows multiple ways to upload scans, but typically, users upload a compressed (.tgz, .tar.gz, or .zip) DICOM folder via the Imaging Uploader module that should be composed of **only** DICOM files.
 LORIS requires that the uploaded file name follow the naming convention `PSCID_CANDID_VISIT-LABEL`.
 In addition, all DICOM datasets uploaded via the Imaging Uploader or transferred on the LORIS-MRI server must be free of any identifying information (*e.g.* patient name).
 A tool can be provided to the sites to